SciRuby/daru/README.md

 * Create DataFrame by providing rows.
 * Integrate basic plotting with Nyaplot.
 * head/tail for DF/DV.
+* #find\_max function which will evaluate a block and return the row for the value of the block is max.
+* Function to check if a value of a row/vector is within a specified range.
+* Create a new vector in map_rows if any of the already present rows dont match the one assigned in the block.
+* Direct functions to answer something like 'number of something per thousand of something else'.
 * Tests for checking NMatrix resizing

 Copyright (c) 2014, Sameer Deshmukh